hieppham8083/School_District_Analysis/README.md

 # School_District_Analysis
-Using Python and Pandas to analyze school district data Refer to [PyCitySchools_Challenge.ipynb](../main/PyCitySchools_Challenge.ipynb).
+Using Python and Pandas to analyze school district data.
+Refer to [PyCitySchools_Challenge.ipynb](../main/PyCitySchools_Challenge.ipynb).

 ## Overview of Project